Policy Gradient with Tree Expansion: Discussion and Future Work

-Planning in RL is typically carried out with value-based algorithms due to its seamless integration with the Bellman operator, leaving aside the popular class of PG methods.
 In this work, we introduced for the first time a differentiable parametric policy that combines TS with PG.
-We prove that \treepol{} is essentially an exponential variance reduction technique and provide novel insight on how to choose the expansion policy to minimize the gradient variance.
-It is an open question whether optimal variance reduction corresponds to the appealing regret properties tackled by UCT \cite{kocsis2006bandit}.
+We proved that \treepol{} is essentially a variance reduction technique and explained how to choose the expansion policy to minimize the gradient variance.
+It is an open question whether optimal variance reduction corresponds to the appealing regret properties the were put forward by UCT \citep{kocsis2006bandit}.
+We believe that this can be answered by analyzing the convergence rate of \treepol, relying on the bias and variance results we obtained here.

-Mitigating the known sample inefficiency issue, \treepol{} achieves better performance than the widely used PPO with multiple workers and softmax policy.
-Our method can be further applied to continuous control tasks, or in tasks where the forward model is learned with some estimation error.
-Other possible future directions are: (i) to study the implications of sampling trajectories instead of directly calculating their expectation; (ii) analyze the convergence rate of \treepol, and (iii) to extend \treepol{} to adaptively changing depths to optimize run-time and performance.
+As the learning process continues, the norm of the gradient and the variance {\em both} become smaller.
+On the face of it, one can ask if the gradient becomes small as fast as the variance or even faster can there be any meaningful learning?
+As we showed in the experiments, learning happens because the variance reduces fast enough (a variance of 0 represents deterministic learning, which is fastest).

+Our work can be extended to infinite action spaces, where the theoretical analysis would involve transition kernels rather than matrices while preserving the same non-expansive operator properties.
+For implementation, the tree of continuous actions can be expanded by maintaining a parametric distribution over actions depending on $\theta$, similar to a tree adaptation of MPPI \citep{williams2017information} with a value function.
+This would significantly broaden the applicability of SoftTreeMax to important domains like robotics and continuous control.

+Further important extensions include learning the forward model from interactions \citep{ha2018world, schrittwieser2020mastering} rather than using the true dynamics.
+Our analysis in Theorem~\ref{thm:bias} already provides theoretical guidance on the resulting gradient bias, but empirical validation with learned models would bridge the gap between model-based approaches like MuZero and policy gradient methods.
+Additionally, adapting the behavior policy $\pi_b$ over time as learning progresses could lead to more relevant exploration, though this requires careful management to maintain variance reduction benefits.
+Finally, the E-SoftTreeMax variant offers potential applications in risk-sensitive RL by naturally emphasizing exceptional trajectories through its reward exponentiation structure.